Jimmy Conzelman: Washington University

 In January 1932, Conzelman returned to Washington University in St. Louis as the school's head football coach.
 He became the school's first alumnus to lead the football team.
 Over the next eight years, Conzelman led Washington University Bears football team to Missouri Valley Conference championships in 1934, 1935, and 1939, and compiled an overall record of 40–35–2.

 In January 1940, Conzelman tendered his resignation as head coach of the Washington University football team, but the resignation was not accepted by the athletic board.
 The university chancellor directed Conzelman to attend an alumni rally in his support.
 Conzelman appeared and announced that he would not withdraw his resignation, though he would continue to support the program from the outside.
 Newspaper accounts indicate that he may have been fired under pressure from a powerful "anti-Conzelman" group of alumni in downtown St. Louis.

 Chicago Cardinals (first stint)

-Conzelman as the new coach of the Chicago Cardinals, 1941.

 In April 1940, Conzelman was hired as the head coach of the NFL's Chicago Cardinals.
 He replaced Ernie Nevers in the position.
 In his first stint as head coach of the Cardinals, Conzelmean served three years with the Cardinals from 1940 to 1942, leading the club to a combined three-year record of 8–22.